Alexander Stubb: Other work

 An active columnist, Stubb has stated that he has "always been of the opinion that matters must be discussed openly and honestly".
 Since his professorship at the College of Europe, Stubb has published 16 books, dozens of academic articles, and hundreds of columns.
 In 2016, Stubb started to write columns for the Financial Times.
 Stubb maintains a blog.
 He is also one of the most active Twitter users among European leaders.
 He has co-authored an e-book in Finnish about what to do on Twitter.
 Stubb also used TikTok for a while before he was elected as the next president of Finland.

 Stubb regularly contributes to the STG channel on YouTube (EUI School of Transnational Governance).
 His book Alaston totuus ja muita kirjoituksia suomalaisista ja eurooppalaisista – The Naked Truth and Other Stories About Finns and Europeans (ISBN 978-951-0-35175-8), a collection of his columns for the Finnair in-flight magazine Blue Wings, was published in a bilingual Finnish–English edition by WSOY in 2009.
 Stubb has received the Schwarzkopf Foundation prize.

+Stubb also publishes his book The Triangle of Power: Rebalancing the New World Order in January 2026, and before that he also wrote an article for Foreign Affairs displaying the main point of the book.
+In the article he argues, that the post-Cold War era of a "liberal international order" has ended, replaced by a new era of disorder and competition of multiple poles of the world, but he also advocates a solution by his approach called "values-based realism".